percona/everest-doc/docs/use/createBackups/EnablePITR.md

     !!! caution alert alert-warning "Important"
         You can recover data for dates prior to this specific date.

- If one already used a date after the latest transaction for pitr restoration, they will have the DatabaseCluster stuck in the “Restoring” state.
-Here are the steps to fix it:
-1. Check that the reason is a bad date
+2. Find the recovery pod

+    ```sh
-	a) find the recovery pod.
-To find it, run the command: kubectl get pod -n your-namespace ;
+	kubectl get pod -n your-namespace ;
+    ```
-		the recovery pod has the name in the format <cluster_name>-pgbackrest-restore-<something> and is in the Running state.
+The format of the recovery pod is `<cluster_name>-pgbackrest-restore-<something>`, and currently, it is **Running**.

+2. Check the logs for the recovery pod:

+    ```sh
-	b) check the logs of the recovery pod: kubectl logs postgresql-kbi-pgbackrest-restore-8b95v -n your-namespace
+    kubectl logs postgresql-kbi-pgbackrest-restore-8b95v -n your-namespace
+    ```
-		and check if there is the log
+Check if there is the log

+    ```sh
+    FATAL:  recovery ended before configured recovery target was reached
+    ```
-		 FATAL:  recovery ended before configured recovery target was reached in that case the reason of the stuck restoring is the wrong date and we can proceed with unstucking the cluster.
+In that case the reason of the stuck restoring is the wrong date and we can proceed with unstucking the cluster.

 2. Start an interactive bash shell inside the recovery pod: kubectl -n your-namespace exec postgresql-kbi-pgbackrest-restore-8b95v -it -- bash and delete the recovery.signal file